harmanpreet-singh1/calculator-react/README.md

 Enhacements which can be done
 ----------------

-- We can use redux for storing the state at one place.
+- We can also use redux for the state management.
 - Keyboard support can be added.
 - Mobile view can be added.